Badminton: China, Hong Kong to miss Asian team event due to coronavirus

 More than 42,000 people have been infected by the flu-like virus in mainland China, with authorities confirming more than 1,000 deaths.

-The Philippines has temporarily banned all travellers from China, Hong Kong, Macau and Taiwan due to the outbreak, leaving organisers scrambling to try to arrange visas for players and officials for the Feb.
-11-16 event.
+The Philippines has temporarily banned all travellers from China, Hong Kong, Macau and Taiwan due to the outbreak, leaving organisers scrambling to try to arrange visas for players and officials for the Feb 11 to Feb 16 event.

 "However, the decision to impose the 14 days quarantine period for all travellers coming from China, Hong Kong and Macau has to be respected in view of the health and safety of the Philippines government for its people," Badminton Asia said in a statement.